 Should Accesskey Be Used At All?

-The answer to the question of whether accesskey shortcuts should be used at all is not always an easy one.
-Due to the numerous problems in implementation, many developers choose to avoid them entirely—even developers who are staunch accessibility advocates.
-Even so, if they are implemented carefully, accesskey shortcuts can be beneficial to some users, particularly in closed environments with web applications where accesskey can make repeated processes more efficient.
-This is really a matter of personal preference, with the realization that some users will benefit and some will not, or could even be disadvantaged, by you implementing accesskeys.
+The answer to this question is not an easy one.
+Due to numerous problems with implementation, many developers choose to avoid them entirely—even developers who are staunch accessibility advocates.
+Even so, if they are implemented carefully, accesskey shortcuts are beneficial to some users.
+For example, in a "closed environment" web application, accesskeys can make repeated processes more efficient.
+The bottom line: some users will benefit and some will not, and some may even be disadvantaged.